Terry Snow: Personal life

-Snow is married to Ginette, and they have four adult children: Stephen Byron, Georgina Byron, Tom Snow and Scarlet Snow.
-Stephen is managing director of Capital Airport Group and Canberra Airport.
+Snow was married to Ginette, and they had four children: Stephen, Georgina, Tom and Scarlett.
+Stephen was managing director of Capital Airport Group and Canberra Airport.

-Snow is often accompanied by his dogs, which attend meetings with him at his airport offices.
+Snow was often accompanied by his dogs, which attended meetings with him at his airport offices.

 Net worth

-In 2013, Snow was ranked by Forbes Asia as Australia's 39th richest person, with a net worth of US$755 million.
+In 2013, Snow was ranked by Forbes as Australia's 39th richest person, with a net worth of US$755 million.
 By 2019, his wealth was estimated by Forbes Asia at US$1.2 billion.
+Following Snow's death in 2024, it was reported that approximately half of his A$4.10 billion estate was transferred to his wife, Ginette; and that the remainder of his estate's wealth was to be put into a charitable trust.